TuomasLehti/tuomax-adventofcode/readme.md

 input so that they make sense to solvers.
 If InputFactory performs the physical action of reading input to memory, then Parsers give the meaning to the inputs.

+If a parser needs to perform a lengthy task, it should keep the user informed of the progress via debug-level logging.

 ### Solving

 Solver takes the parsed input from the parser and solves the puzzle (or at